Puffballs (Calvatia, Bovista, Lycoperdon,Vascellum spp.)

 • Vascellum have powdery outer coating which rubs off easily.

-• There may be spines or scales, warts or even cracks but as long as the skin is unbroken, it’s OK.
+• There may be spines or scales, warts or even cracks but as long as the skin is unbroken, its OK if, when cut open, the inside is soft, white and marshmallow like

 • There is no sign of the word ‘Spalding’.
 If there is, you have a golf ball!

 Caution: Though it is fun to get an older Puffball to puff, don’t inhale the spores.
-They are water repellent and can coat your upper respiratory tract possibly causing discomfort, breathing difficulties, coughing and asthmatic symptoms.
+They are water repellent and can coat your upper respiratory tract possibly causing discomfort, breathing difficulties and coughing and asthmatic symptoms.
 This holds true for any mushroom but is especially true of Puffballs because of the way the spores come out.

 For reference, Lycoperdon and Vascellum start on page 104 of ‘A field guide to Australian Fungi’ by Bruce Fuhrer.